Complaints Policy

 When complaining, please tell us:

-• If applicable the date and time the incident took place.
+- The date and time the incident took place, if applicable.

-Normally, you must make your complaint within six months of:
+Normally, you must make your complaint within six months of the incident you would like to complain about.

 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.